nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 #### Problems ####

-* Search by Significance / Status
+* Search for Problems with the specified combiniations of significance and status
      * The consumer system requests combinations of significance and status
      * The consumer system can request Major Active, Minor Active, Major Inactive and/or Minor Inactive
      * The consumer system can request multiple combinations in a single query
-     * The provider system returns all problems that match the requested Significance / Status
+     * The provider system returns all Problems that match the requested significance / status
-     * Where no significance / status is supplied by the consumer, all problems are returned
+     * Where no significance / status is supplied by the consumer, all Problems are returned

 #### Uncategorised Data ####

-* Search by date
+* Search for all Uncategorised Data within the specified date range
      * The consumer system request all items within a start and end date
      * The provider system returns all items whose asserted date is within the start and end date (inclusive)
      * Where no start date is supplied the search goes from the start of patient record